Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice

-We revisit an identification of the quantum Toda lattice for $\mathrm{GL}_N$ and the truncated shifted Yangian of $\mathfrak{sl}_2$, as well as related constructions, from a purely algebraic point of view, bypassing the topological medium of the homology of the affine Grassmannian.
-For instance, we interpret the Gerasimov-Kharchev-Lebedev-Oblezin homomorphism into the algebra of difference operators via a finite analog of the Miura transform.
-This algebraic identification is deduced by relating degenerate affine Hecke algebras to the simplest example of a rational Feigin-Odesskii shuffle product.
-As a bonus, we obtain a presentation of the latter via a mirabolic version of the Kostant-Whittaker reduction.
+\Abstract{We revisit an identification of the quantum Toda lattice for $\mathrm{GL}_N$ and the truncated shifted Yangian of $\mathfrak{sl}_2$, as well as related constructions, from a purely algebraic point of view, bypassing the topological medium of the homology of the affine Grassmannian.
+For instance, we interpret the Gerasimov--Kharchev--Lebedev--Oblezin homomorphism into the algebra of difference operators via a finite analog of the Miura transform.
+This algebraic identification is deduced by relating degenerate affine Hecke algebras to the simplest example of a rational Feigin--Odesskii shuffle product.
+As a~bonus, we obtain a presentation of the latter via a mirabolic version of the Kostant--Whittaker reduction.}